Icahn backs down from demand that eBay spin off PayPal

 GOING UP AGAINST THE VALLEY

-Icahn has successfully pushed for change at companies like Forest Laboratories Inc FRX.N, but has not always been able to replicate that success in the technology sector.
+Icahn has successfully pushed for change at companies like Forest Laboratories Inc, but has not always been able to replicate that success in the technology sector.

 But he has also profited from his tech investments.
 When asked on Thursday if he had made money on his eBay investment this year, he said he would not argue that point.
 It's unclear, though, how much Icahn made on his eBay stake.
 Since eBay first disclosed his proposal on January 22, the stock has ranged from $54 to a high just above $59 in March before sliding just below $54 late Thursday afternoon.